 Black Lives Matter Street Murals Stand as an Enduring Reminder of Protests Against Racism

-- In 2020, following the killings of George Floyd, Breonna Taylor, and Ahmaud Arbery, numerous communities across the United States had Black Lives Matter murals painted on their streets to show solidarity.
+- In 2020, nationwide protests took place in response to the killings of George Floyd, Breonna Taylor, and Ahmaud Arbery, inspiring communities across the country to commission Black Lives Matter murals painted on city streets.

-- These murals were created as a sign of solidarity prompted by unprecedented multiracial mass protests against police brutality and racism.
+- These murals emerged as acts of solidarity prompted by unprecedented multiracial mass rallies demanding reckoning on police brutality and systemic racism.

 AP PHOTOS: Looking back at 10 days in 2020 of fervent non-stop protests for George Floyd